SimonePuel/Coseismic-Slip-Inversion/README.md

 For models with complex geometries, the open-source mesh geration software, [Gmsh](https://www.gmsh.info/) (Geuzaine & Remacle, 2009), can be used to create the mesh which is then imported to FEniCS.

 [Matplotlib](https://matplotlib.org) and [Paraview](https://www.paraview.org/) can be used to visualize the results in 2D and 3D, repsectively.

+###
+In the folder ``Manuscript_GJI_2022`` are contained the Jupyter notebooks of the manuscript "***A Mixed, Unified Forward/Inverse Framework for Earthquake Problems: Fault Implementation and Coseismic Slip Estimate***" submitted to Geophyisical Journal International by Puel et al. (2021).